BleuBleu/FamiStudio/Docs/docs/export.md

 When exporting as a single file (non-separate), you will be prompt to name the output assembly file.
 If any of the exported songs uses DPCM samples, a .dmc file of the same name will also be outputted.

+Only the desktop version of FamiStudio supports exporting to this format.

 ## FamiStudio / FamiTone2 SFX

 The same goes for sound effect export.
 In this mode, one song is one sound effect, so songs should be very short.
 Unlike the FamiStudio/FamiTone2 music format which only support a subset of all the FamiTracker/FamiStudio features, here any feature (except DPCM samples) can be used and the sound effect should export correctly.

 ![](images/ExportFamiTone2SFX.png#center)

+Only the desktop version of FamiStudio supports exporting to this format.